ThiagoMaria-SecurityIT/Jira/README.md

-Jira has the option to add the tools we use in dailly to their platform.
+Jira has the option to add the tools we use daily to their platform.
+So let's test.
-So lets test.